 This is a bit of an awkward inclusion, and I call it the interim since these writings came after America’s founding era, but before the collapse of the American Republic in the wake of the Civil War.

 +++ +++ +++

 An Inquiry Into the Principles and Policy of the Government of the United States and Construction Construed and Constitutions Vindicated – John Taylor of Caroline.
 Critical, critical, critical: Another couple of embarrassing works for the contemporary elite in the U.S., thus two works for which I cannot emphasize enough their importance.
 John Taylor was a U.S. senator from Caroline County, Virginia.
-He is the only writer to have formalized the framework of Jeffersonian republicanism.
+He is the only writer to have formalized the framework of the American democratic republic of 1789-1860.
 Without reading these works, I truly believe one cannot arrive at a completely grounded understanding of America’s founding or the American Creed or the U.S. Constitution.

 Regardless, read them.

 Democracy in America – Alexis de Tocqueville.
 Another work that suffers from selected reading assignments at the university level.
 Hint: If you’ve read all the above listed works, your understanding will be a better guide as to what to read in this lengthy but highly readable work.
 I find very few of our contemporary commentators who think they know Tocqueville and thus quote from him ad nauseum, actually know him.
 Most pick up quotes in a feckless manner to support their pet ideologies, without so much as creasing the spine of Tocqueville.
 Yet, as Jack Garratt asks of us, surprise yourself.

 Most of these works emerge from the 20th-century, providing insights into the contemporary (and mostly American) scene, discussing issues that America’s founders could not have imagined.
 They are listed in no particular order but as always, critical works are duly noted.